top of page

 Who is my Bo?
 My Bo was a little brindle puppy who followed my husband and me around while we “looked” for a dog at the old dog shelter off Airport Rd.
 My mother was with us and pointing to the puppy, said “That dog has already picked you two”.
 That was it, we scooped her up and took her home.
 She was with us for 15 years.
 She was a faithful companion and taught my husband and me how to open our hearts to a bigger idea of love and family.

-Michelle Johnson, Board Member
+Debbie Crook, Board Member

 Steve Powers, DVM Board Member